 It is very important to record the date you install your Philips battery into your AED for service.
 When the battery is installed in the device you have 4 years from that date until the battery expires. *Our free AED management software will make managing one or any number of AEDs you own, simple and easy.

 The “Install Before” date represents the Shelf Life of the battery (new and uninstalled in an AED).
 This date is typically 5 years from the date of purchase.
-For example, if the “Install Before” date was 2023-05 you could store the battery and safely insert in your AED during May 2023 to start your 4-year use of the battery giving you an expiration date of May 2027.
+For example, if the “Install Before” date was 2023-05 you could store the battery and safely insert it in your AED during May 2023 to start your 4-year use of the battery giving you an expiration date of May 2027.

 Cardiac Science AED’s